oliveiraethales/torrential/README.md

 # 🌊 Torrential

-A sleek, native Linux client for TIDAL with Hi-Res FLAC streaming (24-bit/192kHz).
+A modern and sleek, native Linux client for TIDAL with Hi-Res FLAC streaming (24-bit/192kHz).

 Built with Flutter — not Electron.
 Native GPU-rendered UI, lossless audio via libmpv.